MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: In-Depth Description of the MoVid Dataset

-\textbf{Statistics.} Table~\ref{table:dataset cmp} provides a detailed comparison with several representative real-world human video datasets~\cite{yu2023celebv, zhu2022celebvhq, tiktok, ubc-fashion, motion-x, wang2024humanvid, li2024openhumanvid, letsdance}.
-"Fitting" means that human pose is estimated by existing methods.
-Most existing datasets, such as CelebV~\cite{yu2023celebv, zhu2022celebvhq}, HumanVid~\cite{wang2024humanvid}, and the recent OpenHumanVid~\cite{li2024openhumanvid}, predominantly focus on facial or upper-body motions.
-While a few datasets include whole-body movements, they are often constrained by limited motion diversity or specific video formats.
-For example, TikTok~\cite{tiktok} and UBC-Fashion~\cite{ubc-fashion} primarily consist of vertically oriented videos with restricted motion ranges.
-Others, such as IDEA-400~\cite{motion-x}, lack fine-grained and accurate textual annotations, which limits their applicability in text-conditioned generation tasks.
+Tab.~\ref{table:dataset cmp} provides a detailed comparison with several representative real-world human video datasets, including CelebV-HQ~\citep{zhu2022celebvhq}, CelebV-Text~\citep{yu2023celebv}, TikTok~\citep{tiktok}, UBC-Fashion~\citep{ubc-fashion}, IDEA-400~\citep{motion-x} and HumanVid~\citep{wang2024humanvid}.
+Most existing datasets, such as CelebV~\citep{yu2023celebv, zhu2022celebvhq}, HumanVid~\citep{wang2024humanvid}, and the recent OpenHumanVid~\citep{li2024openhumanvid}, predominantly focus on facial or upper-body motions.
+In addition, other datasets are often constrained by limited motion diversity or specific video formats.
+For example, TikTok~\citep{tiktok} and UBC-Fashion~\citep{ubc-fashion} primarily consist of vertically oriented videos with restricted motion ranges.
+Others, such as IDEA-400~\citep{motion-x}, lack fine-grained and accurate textual annotations, which limits their applicability in text-conditioned generation tasks.
 To address these limitations, we introduce the MoVid, a high-quality whole-body human video dataset with millions of frames.
-Representative examples are provided in dataset\_sample folder.
+Examples are provided in \textbf{dataset\_sample.zip} of the provided supplementary materials, and are also shown in Fig.~\ref{fig:movid sample}.